Krzysztof Rutkowski

-Krzysztof Rutkowski (born April 6, 1960 in Teresin near Sochaczew, Poland) is a former private detective, Polish ex-politician, former member of Sejm, occasional actor and celebrity.
+Krzysztof Rutkowski (born 6 April 1960 in Teresin near Sochaczew, Poland) is a Polish former private detective (his licence has been suspended in 2006 and revoked in 2010), criminal, ex-politician in European parliament (Partia Ludowo-Demokratyczna), occasional actor and Reality TV celebrity.

 Rutkowski himself claims to be the most renowned Polish private detective.
 He began his career specializing in finding and returning stolen vehicles and works of art.
+Later he was convicted and imprisoned for money laundering.

 Rutkowski also took part in many TV footages and popularized shows like the Detektyw series of the TVN station, which depicts the life and methods of a private detective.